soos3d/SpectraX/README.md

 ## Manual Configuration

-If you prefer to run MediaMTX directly, create a `mediamtx.yml` with:
+If you prefer to run the server with your own configuration file, create a `mediamtx.yml`.

+Here is an example (you manage the credentials here):

 ```yaml
 # Server configuration